-Below we have a simple at a glance view of any number of planed production runs for the selected species.
-Here we have both 9.00cm and 13cm pots planned as saleable week 8 and week 11 respectively.
+Below we have a simple at a glance view of any number of planned production runs for the selected species.
+Here we have both 9cm and 13cm pots planned as saleable in week 8 and week 11 respectively.

-The above can easily be filter by chosen supplier to provide a purchase order to your cutting or liner supplier along with your required delivery weeks.
-Notice along the top line you will see the total number of plants to be potted up in any given week.
+The above can easily be filtered by chosen supplier to provide a purchase order to your cutting or liner supplier along with your required delivery weeks.
+Along the top line you will see the total number of plants to be potted up in any given week.
 Thus you can at a glance see where the bottleneck will occur and make subtle changes to your planning to avoid such issues as best you can.
-As you have no need to let your supplier know what size pottings or batches you will be creating so you can easily squash down the plan to its bare minimum of plant numbers required and when as shown below, where on the left, 16 = 2016 and week numbers run across the top of the grid
+As you have no need to let your supplier know what size pottings or batches you will be creating, you can easily squash down the plan to its bare minimum of plant numbers required, as shown below, where on the left, 16 = 2016 and week numbers run across the top of the grid.

 All views can be printed out or saved as spreadsheets to create working schedules etc. Of course similar grids can be printed to show planned saleable product by week number.